27 August 2017

 14:00–13:00 Professional Program “Our World’s Future”

-Gerid Hager, a researcher within the Ecosystems Services and Management Program, and Piotr Magnuszewski, a researcher within the Risk and Resilience and Water Programs, will participate in an experiential, science-based simulation game.
+Gerid Hager, a researcher within the Ecosystems Services and Management Program, and Piotr Magnuszewski, a researcher within the Risk and Resilience and Water Programs, participated in an experiential, science-based simulation game.

 Political Symposium Breakout Session 28 August